torvalds/linux/Documentation/teaching/labs/device_drivers.rst

 .. **

-All macros / functions turn 0 in case of success and another value in case of error and have the following roles:
+All macros / functions return 0 in case of success and another value in case of error and have the following roles:

    * ``put_user`` put in the user-space at the address address value of the val;